MIT-Emerging-Talent/2024-group-01-cdsp/.collaboration/Retrospective of Milestone 1 .md

 ## Strategy vs. Board

 ### What parts of your plan went as expected?
+- Divergence stage and proposing different ideas to research further.
 ### What parts of your plan did not work out?
+- Convergence stage, we kind of got lost in how to asses our ideas and choose.
 ### Did you need to add things that weren't in your strategy?

 ### Or remove extra steps?